MTalha-Codes/mmqlc/README.md

 - First of all write queries by using  **Notepad++ , VS Code** or any text editor.
 - Now for generation of answer file then you should run **MmQLC.exe** with special command line **arguements** defined for **MmQLC** *The method for compiling a query file is explained [**Here.**](DetailedDocs/MmQLC_Usage.md).*
 - To view or see the answers use also **Notepad++ , VS Code**.
 Right-Click the ans file and choose open with **Notepad++ , VSCode**.
+ > [!NOTE]
- > [!NOTE]: This all can also be done on the OS included **notepad** as well.
+ > This all can also be done on the OS included **notepad** as well.
-- Consider adding **MmQLC.exe** to your environment variables for running it from the shell directly.
+ > - Consider adding **MmQLC.exe** to your environment variables for running it from the shell directly.
 Click  [**Here**](https://www.youtube.com/watch?v=z84UIZy_qgE) if you don't know how to do it.
--  In  the case if you prefer the installer over manual build process then the installer wizard will take care of the above step.
+ > -  In  the case if you prefer the installer over manual build process then the installer wizard will take care of the above step.

 ## Supported Queries
 Following types of queries are supported by **MmQL**.